MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/monitor-internet-application.md

 ::: moniker-end

 The Monitor Internet Application activity will invoke a runbook when an internet application server becomes unavailable or becomes available.
 You can monitor a Web, Email (POP3 or SMTP), FTP, or DNS server.
-You can also configure your external FTP or Web servers to be reachable through the internet and then automatically restart the server if it is found to be unavailable.
+You can also configure your external FTP or Web servers to be reachable through the internet and then automatically restart the server if it's found to be unavailable.

 ## Configuring the Monitor Internet Application Activity
  Use the following information to configure the Monitor Internet Application activity.